-The dive sites of the British Islands can accommodate all levels of scuba divers — even beginners because the waters are especially calm.
+The dive sites of the BVI can accommodate all levels of scuba divers — even beginners because the waters are especially calm.
 All guests will have the opportunity to dive the wreck RMS Rhone, one of the Caribbean’s best-preserved shipwrecks and the BVI’s newest wreck, the Kodiak Queen with a kraken on it.
 Cuan Law is unlike any other dive liveaboard in the Caribbean in its weekly schedule.
 There is no set number of daily dives: Guests can log as many as 19 dives during the week or as few as 15 if they would like to explore the islands.
 Plus, because these islands are so close together, the itinerary maximizes time for other adventures-kayaking, wakeboarding, Hobie cat sailing, and snorkeling.
 Most dive liveaboards spend the majority of the pre-flying no-dive day at port, whereas Cuan Law guests enjoy an afternoon at the Baths, the iconic grotto created by basalt boulders, flanked by white-sand beaches on Virgin Gorda.

 The Cuan Law also operates several special trips each year to or from St Maarten with diving in Saba, Little Scrub Island off Anguilla & Sombrero Island.